Addiction Therapy Services in Kokomo, Indiana

 Post-traumatic growth (PTG) is a theory that affirms that individuals who undergo psychological struggles following adversity often see positive growth afterward.
 In the mid-1990s, the psychologists Lawrence Calhoun Ph.D. and Richard Tedeschi Ph.D. developed this theory.
 Individuals who experience post-traumatic growth also tend to gain clarity on what they are seeking out of life.

 When an individual goes through post-traumatic growth, it causes that individual to learn how to function better in life.
 Even though post-traumatic growth and resiliency are often used interchangeably, they aren’t the same.
 Being resilient is having the personal ability to bounce back from any negative experience in your life.

-This type of therapy gathers a group of people that are undergoing addiction treatment to discuss triumphs, unique perspectives, and challenges.
+This type of counseling gathers a group of people that are undergoing addiction treatment to discuss triumphs, unique perspectives, and challenges.
 Group therapy is overseen by one or more licensed professionals.
 Overall, the goal of group therapy is for those who share their personal stories to be able to connect, learn, and grow.

-Furthermore, the individuals will learn that they aren’t alone in their struggle.
+Furthermore, the individuals will learn that they aren’t alone in their struggles.
 Individuals within this group should share similar struggles and be able to sympathize with one another.
 Overall, this dynamic helps create a strong support system for everybody involved.

 In the beginning, it might be challenging to open up to your counselor and divulge your past.
 It’s common to become distraught, angry, or emotional during your sessions.
 However, this step is pivotal if one desires to overcome fears, learn from mistakes, and become a better person.

-Addiction Therapy Services are Available at First City Recovery
+Addiction Therapy Services are Available at First City Recovery in Indiana

 Dr. Vahid Osman, MD is a psychiatry specialist in Indianapolis, IN.